Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started - Part 4.md

 ## Dynamic Stream Allocations

-We can only associate a single allocated instance to a pair in our PairStream.
+We can only associate a single allocated instance to a pair in our `PairStream`.
 But what happens if we need dynamic data?
 Are we stuck with using the raw API?

 Not at all!